yoyokabo/SpeechToTextAWS/README.md

 2/26 - Added Speaker identfication , Sentiment analysis and Clarity analysis with GPT

 2/28 - Refactored code for readability and easier modification and feature addition in the future.
 Looks alot cleaner now :D

+2/29 - Prettier HTML.
+Added loundness detction saved in piechart on server.